 Modeling noise is a topic suitable for an entire research program.
-Among the issues to consider are: Can the analyst request the same information multiple times, and if so, how does information quality change?
-Can the analyst get accurate information about events that occurred in the past?
-Can the analyst tell which information sources are reliable by asking the same question several times?
-And so on.
+There are many issues to consider, including whether one can request the same information multiple times, and if so, how information quality changes; whether one can get accurate information about events that occurred in the past; whether one can tell which information sources are reliable by asking several times the same question; and so on.
 We have started simply, imposing the constraint that the analyst may request a particular piece of information only once.
-This means that the analyst must select the level of payment for the information at the time of the request and there is no going back once the request is made.
-Information that updates from one tick to the next, such as the current location of a hat, may be requested again at the next tick.
+This means that they must select the level of payment for the information at the time of the request and there is no going back once the request is made.
+Information that updates from one tick to the next, such as the current location of a hat, may be asked again at the next tick.
 However, information that is fixed in time, such as when or where a meeting took place, can be requested only once.
 This model allows us to avoid, for now, the thorny issue of how to "noise up" multiple requests for the same information.

 Using the payment function described in the previous section, a payment amount is mapped to a "base" probability p.
-With probability p, the information requested is returned in its entirety or subject to noise.
+With probability p, the information requested is returned in its entirety; with probability 1-p it is subject to noise.

-Eight basic information requests can may be made: the hats at the location (if any), participants in a meeting, capabilities carried by a hat, capability trades, meeting times, hat death time, meeting locations and hat locations.
-The first five requests return lists of things, such as hats, capabilities, times, etc. The latter three are scalar values.
+There are eight basic information requests that may be made: the hats at the location, if any, participants in a meeting, capabilities carried by a hat, capability trades, meeting times, hat death time, meeting locations and hat locations.
+The first five requests return lists of things, such as hats, capabilities, times, etc. The latter three return single elements.
 How we add noise to responses to these requests depends on the type of thing requested as well as whether they involve single elements or lists of elements.

-For scalar values, noise is modeled by sampling from a normal distribution, where the mean is the location or time of the requested item, and the variance is a function of the size of the Hats world (for locations) or the amount of time since beginning the simulation (for times).
-Adding noise to reports about a hat or capability requires sampling from the original set of hat and capability IDs defined for the scenario.
+For locations and times, adding noise is treated as sampling from a normal distribution, where the mean is the location or time of the requested item, and the variance is a function of the size of the Hats world (for locations) or the amount of time since beginning the simulation (for times).
+Tests ensure that noisy locations are not off the Hats world map and that noisy times are not reported as having happened in the future.
+Adding noise to reports about a hat or capability requires sampling from the original set of hat and capability ids defined for the scenario.
 Information about lists of elements is made noisy in two stages.
 First, the list itself is modified by discarding or adding elements.
-Then, with probability p, each element of the resulting list is subject to a noisy process such as selecting an element at random instead of the true list element (e.g., selecting a random hat ID).
+Then, with probability 1-p, each element of the resulting list is replaced by an element sampled uniformly from the relevant domain (e.g., replacing a true hat id by one selected at random from among all hat ids).

-Information that is requested about events or entities that do not exist are subject to noise in much the same way as above.
-If the request is determined to be non-noisy, then a query accurately returns the response that the requested information does not exist.
-If, however, the requested information is to be made noisy, then random information of the same type requested is returned.
+Information that is requested about events or entities that do not exist are also subject to noise.
+If noise is not applied, then a query accurately responds that the requested information does not exist.
+If, however, the answer is to be made noisy, then random information of the same type requested is returned.